elyra-ai/examples/pipelines/hello_world_kubeflow_pipelines/README.md

 ![The completed tutorial pipeline](doc/images/tutorial_pipeline.png)

-Workflow pipelines can run locally in JupyterLab or remotely on Kubeflow Pipelines, a platform for building and deploying machine learning workflows based on Docker containers.
+Workflow pipelines can run locally in JupyterLab or remotely on Kubeflow Pipelines, a platform for building and deploying machine learning workflows based on containers.

 ![Run a notebook pipeline locally or on Kubeflow Pipelines](doc/images/notebook_pipeline_local_and_remote.png)